krajasekhar015/docker/readme.md

 In the past, companies used physical servers to run their applications.
 A physical server is a large computer that runs a specific application.
 Each server had its own CPU, memory, and storage, which often left many resources unused.

+Bare metal server usually has more resources.
+Usually these servers were not shared among projects because of security.
+We need to buy the server, install OS, supply power and network connections, physical space, cooling, etc. Provisioning time of the server is very high.

+Most of the hardware is wasted apart from the application use.

 **Key Points:**
 * **One Server, One Job:** Each server was dedicated to a single application.
 * **Wasteful:** Servers were often underused, wasting resources like CPU and memory.